AdobeDocs/analytics-platform.en/help/analysis-workspace/c-intelligent-alerts/alerts-feature-comparison.md

   While some data might be available to report on sooner, all [batch data is ingested into a Platform dataset](/help/data-ingestion/data-ingestion.md#ingest-and-use-batch-data.), typically ranging from 3 to 9 hours past the data event time.
 For alerts to be accurate, data ingestion must be complete, with all batch data available in the dataset. <!--3 to 9 hours is a sweet spot, what we are suggesting.  -->

 For these reasons, data ingestion for the various kinds of event data that can be ingested is complete only after some delay, typically ranging from 3 to 9 hours past the data event time.
-For alerts to be accurate, event data for a given event range must be complete, meaning that we are no longer receiving any event data for the specified event range.
+For alerts to be accurate, event data for a given event range must be complete, meaning that Adobe is no longer receiving any event data for the specified event range.

 To account for this delay in ingestion time, alerts have a default delay of 9 hours before they are sent.